Want to get away from it all? We round up the coolest Airbnbs in Ireland, at least one of which is sure to tickle your fancy!

 Step back in time and experience something very unique: A traditional bow top gypsy caravan set in a woodland in the Donegal hills totally off the beaten track.
 Lovingly restored to a high standard you feel cosy and snug in the midst of nature.

-You will find an old horse drawn gypsy wagon which is now set on a meadow under mature trees.
-We are a farm producing our own veg and herbs in surrounding gardens.
+You will find an old horse-drawn gypsy wagon which is now set on a meadow under mature trees.
 It is a very quiet and peaceful location with streams, lakes and forests all around in the hills of Donegal.

-Worth noting: The caravan will sleep a family of four: 2 adults and 2 children with two double beds.
-The adult bed on top is 6.1 foot (about 1.86m) long, the one below is shorter, about 5 foot long.
+Worth noting: The caravan will sleep a family of four (two adults and two children) with two double beds.
+The adult bed on top is six foot long, the one below is about 5 foot long.

 More info: The Wonderly Wagon